CHIMEFRB/datatrail-cli/docs/scout.md

 ## Overview

-The purpose of this function is the give users easy visibility into the in to the current situation for a given dataset across all of Datatrail's storage elements.
+The purpose of this function is the give users easy visibility into the current situation for a given dataset across all of Datatrail's storage elements.
 The number of datasets that information is given for depends on the number of scopes that the given dataset name has registered.
 However, this can be filtered by providing a list of scopes to the command.